hrithikgautham/personalsite/content/posts/chandrakant-telgadi.md

 My best friend for 18 years had died.
 This did not make any sense to me and still does not.
 He was just 23 years old and had a whole life ahead of him.
 But God had other plans and he took my friend away from me.
 Every day I used to wake up and pray to god to keep my friends and family healthy and happy but it was all in vain.
 From that day I no longer believed in god and probably never will.
 If I could exchange my soul to get him back I would.
 He was too good of a person.

-Wherever I am today, it’s all because of him.
-I will forever be grateful to Chandrakant.
+I will forever be grateful to Chandrakant - My Best friend.

 Chandrakant Telgadi
 A son, a brother, and a great friend.